 CPI requires transparency from our authors on any significant professional or financial interest they may have in the subject matter of an article.
 Any author who has written an article that focuses on a particular matter should disclose the fact that they have worked on that matter as a lawyer or expert for a client with a stake in the matter.
 Authors who have received financial compensation for writing an article about a particular topic should disclose that fact.
 Any disclosures should be included in the first footnote of the article.
 CPI believes such acknowledgment of the author’s interest gives the reader an opportunity to take this fact into account in considering the views presented.

 CPI does not charge authors for publishing in CPI.
 We do not solicit or accept payment for contributions.
-There is one exception to that policy.
-CPI reserves the right to charge for articles that have been commissioned by a company for the purposes of informing about competition matters related to that company.
-When these articles meet our editorial standards we believe they can assist the debate over the proper application and direction of competition policy.
+There is one exception to that policy, as CPI reserves the right to charge for articles that have been commissioned by a company for the purposes of informing about competition matters related to that company.
+When these articles meet our editorial standards, we believe they can assist the debate over the proper application and direction of competition policy.
 However, we reserve the right to charge companies for the distribution of these articles on our publishing platform to defray our costs.

 Submitting an Article

 In accordance with the standards described above, we encourage readers and members of the competition community with ideas for future commentary or those interested in contributing an original article to contact our Editorial Team here.
 Read here our editorial guidelines.